arsham/expipe/README.md

 There are TODO items in the issue section.
 Feature requests welcome!

 Please refer to golang's [expvar documentation][expvar] for more information.

-Screenshots can be found in [this](./SCREENSHOTS.md) document.
+Screen shots can be found in [this](./SCREENSHOTS.md) document.
 Here is an example:

 ![Colored](http://i.imgur.com/34kdQe8.png)